Nationalism and patriotism in Pakistan are contested subjects. What makes us Pakistanis and what is it that makes us love our land and nation?

 — Anushay Malik holds a PhD in history from University of London and is currently an assistant professor at the Lahore University of Management Sciences

 In his preface to the Muqaddimah, Ibn Khaldun warned of seven mistakes that he thought historians often committed.
-One of the seven is “the common desire to gain favor of those of high ranks, by praising them, by spreading their fame.”
+One of the seven is “the common desire to gain favour of those of high ranks, by praising them, by spreading their fame.”

 This particular mistake, or lie rather, has plagued history writing for school texts in Pakistan since the 1950s and has been used as a political tool to project successive rulers – whether civilian or military – in a eulogistic format.